Canton Avenue

+Description

-Canton Avenue is 630 ft long (the hill is about 213 feet long) and is claimed to include a 37% grade 21 ft long.
-The Guinness Book of World Records uses a 10m section to define the world's steepest street, currently held by Baldwin Street, in Dunedin, New Zealand, with a gradient of 34.8%.
+Canton Avenue is 630 ft long (the hill is about 213 ft long) and is claimed to include a 37% grade 21 ft long.

+The Guinness Book of World Records uses a 10 m section to define the world's steepest street, held by Baldwin Street, in Dunedin, New Zealand, with a gradient of 34.8%.
 This record is disputed; Pittsburgh news and international media have claimed Canton Avenue is the steepest street in the world.

-The United States record is also disputed, as Bradford Street in San Francisco includes a 39% grade nine meters long and Waipio Valley Road has sections as steep as a 45% grade.
-Additionally, the steepest paved mile by average and maximum grade is Lincoln Gap, Vermont with 15% and 25% respectively.
+The United States record is also disputed, as Bradford Street in San Francisco includes a 39% grade 9 m long, and Waipio Valley Road in Hawai'i has sections as steep as a 45% grade.
+Additionally, the steepest paved mile by average and maximum grade is Lincoln Gap, Vermont with 15% and 25%, respectively.

+History

-In March 2016 Canton Avenue was the subject of a commercial, featuring freeskier Bene Mayr, snowboarder Heikki Sorsa, downhill mountain biker Aaron Gwin, and racing driver Mattias Ekström for the Audi Quattro A4 automobile.
+In March 2016, Canton Avenue was the subject of a commercial, featuring freeskier Bene Mayr, snowboarder Heikki Sorsa, downhill mountain biker Aaron Gwin, and racing driver Mattias Ekström for the Audi Quattro A4 automobile.